NUJ in parliament

 NUJ briefings and submissions

-All the unions briefings and submissions to the UK parliament are available to members on the dedicated page online.
-Access NUJ parliamentary submissions and briefings.
+All the unions briefings and submissions are published and available on the dedicated web page:

 Early day motions (EDMs)